 Top picks for zero waste dental floss

-Etee is one of our favourite zero waste toothbrush brands.
+Etee is one of our favorite zero waste toothbrush brands.
 Their fully compostable floss is made from peace silk and calendula wax.
-It has a light peppermint flavour and is packaged in either metal or glass (you can choose) with a metal lid.
+It has a light peppermint flavor and is packaged in either metal or glass (you can choose) with a metal lid.

-The floss is package in a small cornstarch baggie that you can compost and the box is made from cardboard, which you can compost or recycle.
+The floss is packaged in a small cornstarch baggie that you can compost and the box is made from cardboard, which you can compost or recycle.

 Peace silk is a complicated subject, but this is the most ethically sourced.
 I trust that anything that Etee creates is 100% sustainable.
 They are really one of the most innovative companies, they make a wide range of products like zero waste dish soap, lotion bars sans all the plastic and much more.

 etee ships everything plastic-free, that's their guarantee!

 If you are looking for a vegan zero waste dental floss, look no further than Canadian KMH Touches.
 This is what I use at home, I know the founder Kathryn Hogan well, she actually won an award for her innovative floss.
 I love it and would never go back.
 It's durable and works like a charm!

 This eco-friendly floss is made of corn fiber and lightly coated with Candelilla wax.
 The corn is genetically modified but Kathryn notes that it's still way better than its plastic counterpart.

 It's got a light minty flavor and comes in a small durable refillable metal jar.
 At 165 yards you are getting a bang for your buck!

 I also love the fact that you can purchase refills (which are packed in a cardboard box) when you need them with no additional packaging required.
 Flosspot packaging is biodegradable cardboard using only non-toxic inks and glue.